Data Protection Act Exemptions

 The exemptions to the DPA 2018 span across a wide variety of different areas and sectors, including but not limited to: law and public protection, parliamentary and judicial matters and journalism.

 With the DPA 2018 coming in at over three hundred pages, there are far too many exemptions or possible exemptions to outline here.
 The following are the areas in which there exists exemptions to data protection.
-A full look at the many possible exemptions can be found provided by the ICO, here.
+A full look at the many possible exemptions are provided by the ICO.

 - Regulation, Parliament and the Judiciary